-Now compare the above with how Qwant treats GDPR.
+Now compare the above with how Qwant treats GDPR (archive).
 But since I don't put much value into these laws at all, let's move on to the more important sections - namely

 3.2 Findx Search, which will tell us what their engine actually collects.